 Out of all regions, Asia is seen as the leader for the future mandate of clean power.
 Its rich mix of developing nations is fast becoming the biggest consumer of electricity.
 The 2019 energy review by BP marks the region with 43% of global energy demand.
 Much of this spike can be attributed to the unprecedented economic growth developing nations are experiencing.

 In stark contrast, the energy demand curve for most developed economies of America and Europe have a flat gradient.
-Hence, it is this need for (electric) power, along with strong technological bases in India and China, that has driven the region towards accelerated development of storage batteries.
+Hence, it is this need for (electric) power, along with strong technological bases in India and China, that has driven the region towards accelerated development of storage systems.

 Chasing The Finish Line